Digital-Competence-Laboratory-Medicine/.github/profile/README.md

 If you have any questions, you can contact us at any time: digcomplabmed@ifcc.org

+[Here](https://1drv.ms/f/c/0fd061f944a3fbfa/Evr7o0T5YdAggA-eFQMAAAABQUmHvjoggD__g9vFz4agbA?e=PhOjXs) is the link to our cloud folder, which contains the recordings of the sessions and the IT buzzword bingo presentations.

 So let's tackle it!

 Plan for the next weeks (to be updated):